 - Deadline for Enforcing Lien (§ 572.27): Two (2) years and ninety (90) days after the completion of labor or furnishing of materials.

-Iowa Statement of Account – This statement of account is required when filing a notice of intention to hold a lien online on the Mechanics’ Notice and Lien Registry.
-The form must be posted within two (2) years and ninety (90) days after the completion of furnishing work.
+Iowa Statement of Account – This statement of account is required when filing a mechanic’s lien on the Mechanics’ Notice and Lien Registry.

-Iowa Mechanic’s Lien Cover Page – This cover page must be attached to the Mechanic’s Lien and Statement of Account forms when filing a lien claim on the Registry online.
+Iowa Mechanic’s Lien Cover Page – This cover page must be attached to the Mechanic’s Lien and Statement of Account forms when submitting a lien via mail to the administrator of the MNLR.
 Claimants should note this document will require a $40 filing fee.